isomerpages/moe-rgps/_parents/Engaging Our Parents/Finance Matters.md

 ---
 ### GIRO Application

-Parents/Guardian will be able to sign up for GIRO online, for payment of standard miscellaneous fees and school charges from November 2022.
-More information on GIRO application will be shared through Parents Gateway in November 2022.
+Parents/Guardian are encouraged to sign up for GIRO online, for payment of standard miscellaneous fees and school charges.
+More information on GIRO application can be found at the following [link](https://www.moe.gov.sg/financial-matters/fees?toggle-id=giro)

+NOTE: GIRO application for some banks may require hardcopy submission.
+In such instances, please email the school at [rgps@moe.edu.sg](rgps@moe.edu.sg) to set an appointment for the submission.

 ### Edusave Standing Order
 **Signup (for students who are Singapore citizens only)**